jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 ### `user-data.pkrtpl.hcl`
 Okay, so we've covered the Packer framework that creates the VM; now let's take a quick look at the `cloud-init` configuration that will allow the OS installation to proceed unattended.

 See the bits that look `${ like_this }`?
 Those place-holders will take input from the [`locals` block of `ubuntu-k8s.pkr.hcl`](#locals-block) mentioned above.
-So that's how all the OS properties will get set, including the hostname, locale, LVM partition layout, username, password, and SSH key.
+So that's how all the OS properties will get set, including the hostname, locale, LVM partition layout, username, password, and SSH keys.

 ```yaml
 #cloud-config